Financial-Analysis-and-Fraud-Detection/FraudGuardian/README.md

 operations and mitigate risks efficaciously.
 Here is an overview of key solution techniques applied within the area of Financial Analysis and Fraud Detection:

-* Machine Learning Algorithms: Employing a numerous variety of system-studying algorithms, consisting of decision bushes, random forests, guide vector machines, and neural networks, institutions can analyze historical monetary facts to hit upon patterns, anomalies, and ability fraud activities.
+* Machine Learning Algorithms: Employing a wide variety of system-studying algorithms, consisting of decision bushes, random forests, guide vector machines, and neural networks, institutions can analyze historical monetary facts to hit upon patterns, anomalies, and ability fraud activities.
 These algorithms analyze statistics, adapt to emerging tendencies, and